Conjugacy in normal subgroups of hyperbolic groups: Conjugacy problem for subgroups

 \begin{prop} Let $G$ be a hyperbolic group and $H$ a finitely generated torsion-free subgroup of $G$.
 If $H$ has solvable membership problem in $G$, then it also has solvable conjugacy problem. \end{prop}

-\begin{proof} Consider arbitrary $x, y \in H$.
+\begin{proof} Consider arbitrary $x, y \in H$; since the word problem in $G$ (and hence in $H$) is solvable, without loss of generality we can assume that $x \neq 1$.
 As $G$ is hyperbolic, we can decide if $x,y$ are conjugate in $G$.
 If they are not, then neither are they conjugate in $H$.
 If they are conjugate in $G$ we may, by enumeration, find a conjugator $g \in G$ such that $x^g:=g^{-1} x g=y$ (note that this relies on $G$ being finitely generated and having solvable word problem).
 It is then clear that $x,y$ are conjugate in $H$ if and only if $g \in C_G(x)H$.
 However, since $H$ is torsion free, $C_G(x)$ must be virtually cyclic.
 Therefore, the subgroup generated by $x$ has finite index in $C_G(x)$, and, furthermore, it is possible to algorithmically find a finite set of coset representatives for $\langle x \rangle$ in $C_G(x)$(see \cite[Prop.
 4.11]{B-M-V}).
 We shall call these $h_1, \ldots , h_k$.
 Therefore, $x$ and $y$ are conjugate in $H$ if and only if $h_i^{-1} g \in H$ for some $i$.
 Since the hypothesis allows us to decide this, we have solved the conjugacy problem in $H$. \end{proof}

-\begin{rem} The assumption that $H$ is finitely generated in Proposition \ref{prop:memb->conj} is not really needed: the set of words representing elements from $H$ is recursive because there is an algorithm $\mathfrak A$ that solves the membership problem to $H$ in $G$. \end{rem}
+\begin{rem} The assumption that $H$ is finitely generated in Proposition \ref{prop:memb->conj} is not really needed: the set of words representing elements from $H$ is recursive because there is an algorithm that solves the membership problem for $H$ in $G$. \end{rem}

 \begin{prop} Let $G$ be a hyperbolic group and $H$ a finitely generated subgroup of $G$.
 If $H$ is normal and has solvable conjugacy problem, then it also has solvable membership problem in $G$. \end{prop}